-- It serves as a reminder of clear seeing and the joy of seeing something out of the blue, unexpected.
+- It serves as a reminder of our ability of clear seeing and the joy of seeing something out of the blue, unexpected.
 Bringing the camera gives an extra feeling of being alert to see and notice.

-In the contemplative approach of photography we align our (childlike) wonder with our mature skills of handling a camera, simply and effectively.
+In the contemplative approach of photography we align our (childlike) wonderment with our mature skills of handling a camera, in a simple and effective way.

-Every time we take a picture we deepen our connection to the already and always present beauty in our everyday world, and every time we take a picture we discover more of the magic of our everyday beauty.
+Every time we take a picture we deepen our connection to the already and always present beauty in our everyday world, and every time we take a picture we discover more of the magic of the visual beauty in our everyday surroundings.

 We slow down

 As we slow down what we see, we increasingly recognise what visually strikes us within the multitude of visual richness around us.
 Because not everything we see actually strikes us; we see it as in observing, we are aware of what is more to see, but there is not a resonance, not a seeing from the heart.

 In this contemplative approach of Miksang we take the time to look, without prejudice, free from mental inhibitions – open, gentle and awake.

 We look, we see, we notice what resantes, we look further until we have fully understood what we have seen.
 In the here and now.